Virtual-World-Crunchers/GamingForThePeople/README.md

 Before cloning the repo from GitHub, make sure the Git LFS (Large File Storage) has been installed.
 You can read about the installation [here](https://docs.github.com/en/repositories/working-with-files/managing-large-files/installing-git-large-file-storage).
 Moreover, get Unreal Engine installed as well to open up the game.

 ### Installation
-1. Clone the repo to local
+1. Clone the repo to local from the v1.1 branch
 ```shell
 git clone https://github.com/Virtual-World-Crunchers/GamingForThePeople.git
 ```